BranchMetrics/air-plugin/README.md

 In extension.xml, platformandroid.xml, and platformios.xml, change the AIR SDK version if needed.

-Then from /build/, run 'ant' which will create a MobileAppTrackerANE.ane file in the /dist/ folder.
+Then from /build/, run 'ant' which will create a TuneANE.ane file in the /dist/ folder.